ryuukk/zark/README.md

 ## ZARK

-ZARK is a simple OpenGL game framework, it is not a fully featured engine, instead it gives you a simple APIs to get started
+ZARK is a simple OpenGL game framework, it is not a fully featured engine, instead it gives you simple APIs to get started

 #### Notes